Health Care for All Bethel Students and Staff

 Who can use the School-Based Health Center?

-Any student or student family member from any Bethel School District school who is enrolled in the SBHC may get services, as well as any Bethel School District staff member.
+Any student, student family member, or staff member from any Bethel School District school who is enrolled in the SBHC may get services, as well as any Bethel School District staff member.

 Where is the School-Based Health Center located?